 We are also developing new technologies for sensing chemicals such as pollutants, toxins, pathogens, and explosives.
-This line of research involves developing new chemical processes so that the presense of the target molecules triggers chemical signals that can be accurately measured using electronic or optical instruments.
-This involves understanding a range of physical and chemical processes such as solubility, fluorescence quenching, photobleaching, protein-label interactions, label-cell interactions and more.
+This research involves developing new chemical processes so that the presense of the target molecules triggers chemical signals that can be accurately measured by electronic or optical instruments.
+This involves understanding a range of physical and chemical processes such as solubility, fluorescence quenching, photobleaching, protein-label interactions, and label-cell interactions.

 - Developing efficient multiplexing labels

 - Understanding the properties of dyes and plasmonic nanostructures